llamakc/llamakc.github.io/_posts/2023-12-10-via-ferrata-of-middle-age.md

 futureless shoes in recline for an early coffee pot

 *I find your hair in the strangest of best places*
-Ask me where I've been when I appear lost&#151;
+Ask me where I've been when I appear lost.

 Crows tap the claggy window to trade heartburn
 heart again for coins or loose cigarettes while

 *antecessor ex machina* hold this grawlix world
-stone mute and declare right of first survival
+stone mute and declare right of first survival.

+Tell me the cockcrow tugboat blast gapes
+each porous veil of fever dreams to . . .

 ~~generational curses
 another dream you never wake from&#151;